 February admission: November 1

-We recommend that you apply for accommodation as soon as you have submitted your application to SDU even if you are not sure you will be admitted.
-Please note that SDU offers programmes in several cities and it is important that you apply for accommodation in all the cities where the programmes you have applied for admission to are offered.
+You should apply for accommodation as soon as you have submitted your application to SDU, even if you are not sure you will be admitted.
+In case you do not get admitted, your application for accommodation will be cancelled automatically.

 - A privately rented flat - either alone or shared with other students, prices vary considerably.

 The landlord may ask you to pay the first month's rent and a deposit before you sign the contract.

 The deposit acts as a guarantee for the expenses incurred during your time there.
 The amount is typically equivalent to 3 months' rent.

 In Denmark you are expected to have contents insurance.
 If you choose not to take out insurance for your housing, you should be aware that there is no coverage for you in case of burglary or fire.